-He rendered almost all the services surrounding the laundry business.
+He rendered almost all the services surrounding the laundry business in Nigeria.
 From the washing of clothes to ironing to stain removals to the washing of curtains and bedsheets.
 So basically there’s no way you won’t need at least one of his services.

 He was in money then and even though he took time for him to tell me about his money-making secrets.
 I already knew.

 Till today laundry business is still gaining grounds in Nigeria despite the fact that many people now own a washing machine.

 Because yes, it is easy to own a washing machine but what if you don’t have time to wash?
 This is the life of a busy Nigerian that is trying to make ends meet.

 The other day my friend was charged N3,000 just for drycleaning his suit.

 You can start also start this business if you know how much you need in terms of renting a shop and the tools you need in the cleaning business.
 And you can get someone to manage the business for you if you don’t have the time or you still work your regular 9 – 5.